spacebudz/lucid/README.md

 ### Compatibilty

 To run it in the browser Webpack 5 is recommended or any other bundler which allows for top level await and WebAssembly.
-When you use Webpack 5 enable in the `webpack.config.js`:
+If you use Webpack 5 enable in the `webpack.config.js`:
 ```
 experiments: {
     asyncWebAssembly: true,